Skip to content

 Two related facts:

-• The direct chat adjust-budget path has no such whitelist — once approved and not a dry-run, it’s live for any brand.
-(Whether that asymmetry is intentional is a question for ops — see below.)
+• The direct chat adjust-budget path has no such whitelist — once approved and not a dry-run, it is live for any brand.
+Whether that asymmetry is intentional is an ops question.

 • Auto-approval can skip the human click when a pipeline_auto_approval row enables it for a brand/stage.
-It still passes the guardrails and the whitelist — it removes the click, not the safety.
+It still passes the guardrails and the whitelist; it removes the click, not the safety checks.

 Pulsy is not AOP — don’t conflate the surfaces